edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

     !!!!
 TODO !!!!
-    A role with the name yii2_example_group was created in yii2.
+    Tow roles with the name yii2_example_group and yii2_see_home_group were created in yii2.
-    Please create a group with the same name in Active Directory.
+    Please create the groups with the same name in Active Directory.
-    Assign the user you are using for the login to this group in Active Directory.
+    Assign the user you are using for the login to this groups in Active Directory.

 #### Create Active Directory Group
 Now go to your Active Directory Management Console and create a group with the same name as the role (**yii2_example_group**).